 10 of 10

-Not the best and not the worst golf course around, but Mission Trails makes the list because of its value.
-With that value comes some drawbacks.
+Mission Trails is neither the best nor the worst golf course around, but makes the list because of its value, which includes some drawbacks.
 Some of the holes are just strange with how they're laid out and the front nine are some of the quirkiest around.
 The back nine stretch out in a bit more traditional way.
-Rates for 18 holes range from $23 to $36.

 7380 Golfcrest Place